line/armeria/site/src/sphinx/client-retry.rst

 Unlike the example above, the :api:`Backoff` is enabled and it makes the :api:`RetryingClient` perform retries with 3-second delay.
-When the second attempt is finished at 9,000ms, the next attempt will be at 12,000ms exceeding thre response timeout of 10,000ms.
+When the second attempt is finished at 9,000ms, the next attempt will be at 12,000ms exceeding the response timeout of 10,000ms.
-The :api:`RetryingClient`, at this point, stops retrying and finished the retry session with the last :api:`Response`, retrieved at 9,000ms.
+The :api:`RetryingClient`, at this point, stops retrying and finished the retry session with the last received :api:`Response`, retrieved at 9,000ms from the attempt 2.

 .. _retry-with-logging: